Updated April 24, 2023

-Obviously, since this is just a casual daily routine, evening sports time for the kids in the neighborhood and the only goal of these two groups of boys is to enjoy the evening and have fun.
+Since this is just a simple daily routine, evening sports time for the kids in the neighborhood, and the only goal of these two groups of boys is to enjoy the evening and have fun.
 So, the best outcome would be that the two groups of boys merge and play one game together.
 What would happen then is, if they decide to play cricket, the group of boys who love to play football will bring their football skills in fielding; in short, the teams would now have versatility.

 This should be the ideal scenario for every team.
-Yes, specialties in the project to be completed are necessary, but versatility would help you in an unexpected situation.
-Team members with a wide variety of skills would be able to switch between these skills as and when the situation demands.
+Completing specialties in the project is necessary, but versatility would help you in an unexpected situation.
+Team members with a wide variety of skills could switch between these skills as and when the situation demands.

 10. Work is not always important.

-We discussed the role of communication in team-building strategies how communication improves the team’s performance because the team members are open to each other for suggestions and ideas.
+We discussed the role of communication in team-building strategies and how communication improves the team’s performance because the team members are open to each other for suggestions and ideas.
 But should communication between team members be only work-related?

 You spend 8 hours out of the 24 hours of a day in your office with your team.
-Imagine how boring the work environment would be if the only company you do have is all business-related?
-Many types of research and studies indicate that the way team members communicate and bond in informal meetings contributes majorly to the team’s success.
+Imagine how boring the work environment would be if the only company you have is all business-related.
+Many research studies indicate that how team members communicate and bond in informal meetings contributes majorly to the team’s success.

-A Golf outing or lunch and dinner plans can help a lot to build friendship and eventually a healthy team spirit among the members, which can be a major factor in the team’s better performance at the workplace.
+A Golf outing or lunch and dinner plans can help build friendship and eventually a healthy team spirit among the members, which can be a major factor in the team’s better performance at the workplace.